 Burglary – Trespass

-The Florida legislature has defined a burglary as entering or remaining in a dwelling, a structure, or a conveyance with the intent to commit an offense therein.
-The offense can be any type of criminal offense such as theft, vandalism, or assault.
-The distinction between a burglary and a trespass is whether a person either committed an offense while in a structure or intended to.
-If there was no offense and no intent to commit an offense, it is a trespass.
-Such as where someone breaks in to sleep, or has the wrong house.
-Quite often a defense to a burglary may arise from the intent or lack of intent of the person accused.
+The Florida legislature has defined a burglary as ‘entering or remaining in a dwelling, a structure, or a conveyance with the intent to commit an offense therein’.
+The offense referred to can be any type of criminal offense such as theft, vandalism, or assault.
+A burglary is not just stealing something from a house.
+Trespass to a house or vehicle is a misdemeanor and is much less serious than a burglary to a house or car.
+The distinction between a burglary and a trespass is whether a person either committed an offense while in a structure or vehicle or intended to.
+If there was no offense committed and no intent to commit an offense, it is a trespass.
+An example of a trespass would be where someone breaks in to a car or house to sleep, or enters the wrong house without permission.
+We find that often a defense to a burglary may arise from the lack of criminal intent of the person accused.

 Trespass is normally a misdemeanor offense.
-If a person is armed with a dangerous weapon during a trespass the offense is upgraded to a third degree felony.
+However, if a person is armed with a dangerous weapon during a trespass the offense is upgraded to a third degree felony.
 Trespass can also occur to posted land.
 Certain requirements must be met as far as the posting for that to be a crime.

 We often hear the question “I was charged with a car burglary, but I did not take anything?”, or “It was just an argument all I did was reach in the window and slap him, I did not burglarize anything!”